- Departments & Programs

 7. In order for the OAC to conclude that a student organization has violated a College policy, the OAC must be persuaded that a preponderance of the evidence supports such a finding.
 To find a violation under this standard, the OAC must conclude that it is more likely than not that the student organization committed the alleged violation.

 Student organizations that receive a sanction following an administrative hearing may request that an OAC Chair review the outcome.
-Reporting students in sexual misconduct and physical violence cases and student organizations sanctioned by the OAC or by the OAC Chair following an individual hearing may request that the Vice Provost for Student Affairs (or a designee) review the outcome.
+Reporting students in sexual misconduct and physical violence cases and student organizations sanctioned by the OAC or by the OAC Chair following an individual hearing may request that the Dean of the College (or a designee) review the outcome.

 Requests for review may be made only on the basis of one or more of the following grounds:

 The reviewing officer has the sole discretion to determine whether either of these standards for review has been met.
-A request for review must be in writing and must set forth in reasonable detail the grounds for review, and must have attached to it any materials the student organization wishes to have considered.
-The request, with all accompanying materials, must be submitted by the student organization to the Office of Judicial Affairs within seven (7) days of the date of the written decision.
+A request for review must be in writing and must set forth in reasonable detail the grounds for review and must have attached to it any materials the student organization wishes to have considered.
+The request, with all accompanying materials, must be submitted by the student organization to the Office of Community Standards & Accountability within seven (7) days of the date of the written decision.
 In cases of sexual misconduct and physical violence, the request for review will also be shared with the reporting party.

 Following review, the original decision may be upheld, the sanction may be adjusted as the reviewing officer deems appropriate, or the case may be referred back to the hearing officer or OAC panel that originally heard the case for further consideration.

-The Office of Judicial Affairs will notify student organizations of outcomes of hearings.
+The Office of Community Standards & Accountability will notify student organizations of outcomes of hearings.
 Decisions of the OAC and the hearing officers will be revealed to authorized College faculty and staff, to the responding student, and, in appropriate circumstances authorized by law, to the reporting student.
 The College may choose to comment publicly, in writing or otherwise, regarding the decision reached if in the best interest of the community would be served by such a disclosure.

 The Committee on Standards and Organizational Adjudication Committee have affirmed that serious acts of violence cause significant harm to members of the Dartmouth Community and also compromise the integrity of the educational experience.
 The Committees further affirmed that sexual misconduct, hazing, physical violence, and serious drug policy violations are sufficient grounds for the imposition of sanctions up to and including permanent loss of recognition.